BlueMaestro/Android-Tempo-App-SDK-DEPRECATED-/README.md

-## Blue Maestro Utility App Demo
+# Tempo Disc Utility App SDK

-A demo app to connect to Blue Maestro BLE devices via UART for Android.
-The app allows users to send commands to the device and graph data, if possible for the device.
+The SDK for connecting to Blue Maestro BLE devices via UART for Android.
+This allows users to send commands to the device and graph data, if possible for the device.

 ### Classes